db47h/hwsim/README.md

 ## Help Wanted

 A good API has good names with clearly defined entities.
 This package's API is far from good, with some quirks.
-For example, `Part` is not an actual part, it just binds together a part specification (bluprint) with how it's wired into a chip and has no use beyond that.
+For example, `Part` is not an actual part, it just binds together a part specification (blueprint) with how it's wired into a chip and has no use beyond that.
 I could have gone with something like this instead:

 ```go
     type Parts []struct{*PartSpec, W}